-So, to the extent to which the Sec.
-179 expensing election isn't available and it otherwise makes strategic and financial sense for your business, you should consider accelerating qualified asset investments into 2023, before bonus depreciation drops further.
+To the extent to which the Sec.
+179 expensing election isn't available and it otherwise makes strategic and financial sense for your business, consider accelerating qualified asset investments into 2024, before bonus depreciation potentially drops further.

 Warning: Under the TCJA, in some cases a business may not be eligible for bonus depreciation.
-Examples include real estate businesses that elect to deduct 100% of their business interest expense and dealerships with floor-plan financing, if they have average annual gross receipts of more than \$29 million for the three previous tax years.
-(This amount is annually indexed for inflation.)
+Two examples are 1) real estate businesses that have average annual gross receipts of more than \$30 million for the three previous tax years and elect to deduct 100% of their business interest expense, and 2) dealerships with floor-plan financing that meet the same gross receipts threshold.